 Making homemade bagels is a lot of fun, and over the years I’ve tried so many different recipes including ones with diastatic malt powder, barley malt syrup or super-high gluten flour — you name it.
-It’s always fun testing tricks of the trade, but at the end of the day it seems my favorite bagels are made with a pretty basic recipe that doesn’t call for any hard-to-find ingredients.
+It’s fun testing tricks of the trade, but at the end of the day it seems my favorite bagels are made with a pretty basic recipe that doesn’t call for any hard-to-find ingredients.
 Originally from Good Housekeeping, this recipe is easy if you have a stand mixer with a dough hook.
-The original version is double this, but I always make 6 at a time which is usually more than enough for a family of three.
-So feel free to double!

 Our family loves these bagels, and even though they aren’t exactly “authentic New York style”, they’re still chewy and flavorful and perfect for topping with cream cheese, lox, peanut butter or whatever you like.
-The trick to making these is, as with most yeast breads, is getting the flour to liquid ratio just right.
+The trick to making these is, as with most yeast breads, getting the flour to liquid ratio just right.
 The dough needs to be pretty stiff and should go from something like the first photo to the second.

 Shaping bagels also takes some practice.
 Some bakers like to make snakes and attach the ends to make loops, but I like to make balls and punch holes in the middle.
 You can use whatever method feels comfortable to you.
 If the dough is just right, you shouldn’t need any oil or flour to prevent sticking.

 Another reason these are my favorite bagels is because the boiling water bagel bath calls for a tablespoon each of honey and molasses rather than a lot of baking soda.
 For some reason I find the honey and molasses a little more convenient (and maybe slightly better tasting) than the baking soda.

 To store the bagels, just put them in a freezer bag and freeze.